Wondering what to wear in Finland in winter? These local approved packing tips will tell you exactly what you need!

 Packing for a winter vacation can be tricky, especially if you’re visiting a location with extreme weather conditions.
 Read these tips to learn how to stay warm in cold weather!

-In Finland, snow can start to fall in November/December and can last right up until the beginning the May!
+As you start your Finland travel planning, the main thing to keep in mind is that snow can start to fall in November/December and can last right up until the beginning the May!
 With winter temperatures plummeting to -22°F/-30°C, we’ve compiled a list of ten tips for packing smart and ensuring you enjoy your trip!

 Here’s what to wear in Finland in winter:

 If you don’t ordinarily visit places with a harsh winter climate, the likelihood is that you don’t own a pair of snow boots.